wcushen/argocd-avp-sops-teams/README.md

 ### B Team

-Rinse and repeat the a-team instructions - but for B Team with the `b-user` 🙂
+Rinse and repeat the a-team instructions - but for B Team with the `b-user` and `b-team` 🙂